Reducing False Calls in AOI Systems [Case Study] - Intelliarts

 Manual product inspection does go into the pipeline of the manufacturer we worked with.
 The station operator comes and rechecks the product every time the system detects the defect.
 A long time ago, the AOI system has been introduced to manufacturing to reduce the amount of manual work and unburden AOI inspectors.
 Still, the manufacturer cannot do without human expertise, believing it’s contributing to its performance.

-No doubt false alarms are costly in manufacturing.
+No doubt false calls are costly in manufacturing.
 If the machine reports a product defect that turns out to be false detection, then its verification creates no real value and generates extra costs.
 These costs extend but are not limited to labor, maintenance, capital equipment, and others.
 The case study by Orbotech has calculated the approximate cost of false detection for PCB reported by AOIs, and it’s almost $7000 per panel annually.
 The model they created is linear, which means for two extra false calls per panel, this sum doubles, and so on.

 The highest cost, though, is caused by industrial downtime.
 According to the Vanson Bourne Research Study, almost 82% of manufacturers that have faced unplanned downtime in the last three years experienced two outages of an average of four hours, which estimatedly equaled $2 million.
 Moreover, the higher the percentage of false defects, the higher the chance that an AOI operator will miss a real defect the next time due to negligence or inattentiveness.
 Together, all this explains why reaching zero downtime should be as important for manufacturers as improving quality and optimizing productivity.